AdobeDocs/experience-manager-core-components.en/help/components/embed.md

 * [Embeddable](#embeddable)
 * [HTML](#html)

-For each type of embeddable, you can define and **ID**.
+For each type of embeddable, you can define ad **ID**.
 This option allows you to specify an HTML ID attribute to allow linking directly to the component.

 * If left blank, a unique ID is automatically generated for you and can be found by inspecting the resulting page.
 * If an ID is specified, it is the responsibility of the author to make sure that it is unique.